Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 ### DoD
 - A `PR merge` is DoD.
+- Covert a BI to GH issues (i.e tasks you think needed)
-- Each BI has an acceptance criteria.
+- Each BI should have an acceptance criteria.
 - Each acceptance criteria should be implemented as an acceptance test in robot framework.
 - All acceptance test is triggered by any PR in CI.